 Head Lice: Everything You Need To Know

-For such tiny bugs, treating head lice can cause a lot of frustration.
-Ego Pharmaceutical’s Fabrizio Spada PhD shares his best tips on how to prevent and treat Head Lice.
+Considering how tiny head lice are, treating them can cause a huge amount of frustration.
+Here are our best tips on how to prevent and treat head lice.

 Head lice are notoriously difficult to get rid of due to the nature of the head lice life cycle and the minute size of the eggs.
 Below is some important information that will help explain why head lice treatments need to be repeated over time.